TFYA99ProjGroup/MDSE/docs/source/gettingstarted.rst

     mdse write_db -f results/ -a mongodb://admin:secret@localhost:27017/

-You can view the database in a web browser on the address http://localhost:8081/ with the default username webadmin and the default password websecret.
+You can view the database in a web browser on the address http://localhost:8081/ with the default username *webadmin* and the default password *websecret*.

 CLI Usage